Ipgnosis/like/README.md

 **Note that this is not a spelling checker.**

 The initial implementation will evaluate some kind of probability function.
-As an alternate, I will also try to incorporate the work of [Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance) and/or [Damerau-Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance).
+As a comparison, I will test against the work of [Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance) and/or [Damerau-Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance).

 This will be particularly useful for 'typos' resulting from keyboarding errors (e.g. 'typo' vs. 'tyop') that have found their way into data, thereby making it difficult to search upon.